yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-LineChart.md

 <a name="when-to-use"></a>
 ### When to use
+Use a line chart visualize a trend in data over time.

 The SDK offers a set data visualization controls.
 Choose the one that is most suitable to your need.
 * AreaChart